Home Recording Studio Ideas: How to Set Up Equipment in a Bedroom

 However, laptops are becoming increasingly more popular as they are more powerful than ever and a better choice for musicians who travel often.

-They are also usually cheaper and easier to find second hand or refurbished, although there are plenty of Mac® Minis on the second hand market for those set on a bedroom desktop setup.
+They are also usually cheaper and easier to find a second hand or refurbished, although there are plenty of Mac® Minis on the second-hand market for those set on a bedroom desktop setup.

 The digital audio workstation (DAW) is the mechanism that allows you to record, edit and produce your audio files.
 It can come in the form of an electronic device or software that you can download on your computer.

+You should try different music recording software to find out what is best for you.
 There are countless DAWs to choose from, and whilst there is no wrong one to choose, some are easier to use than others.
-If you’re a beginner with DAW, consider exploring the below:
+If you’re a beginner with DAW, here are some ideas for you to explore below: